 A specialist product

-There are two species of heather that produce honey in any quantity, ling heather Calluna vulgaris and bell heather Erica cinerea (not Erica carnea as I have seen in some beekeeping articles.
+There are two species of heather that produce honey in any quantity, ling heather Calluna vulgaris and bell heather Erica cinerea (not Erica carnea as I have seen erroneously in some beekeeping articles.
 This is a different species).
 Bell heather honey has a gorgeous reddish tinge that has been described as "port wine" colour, which can be extracted in the normal way.
 Ling heather honey has a distinct flavour and aroma.
-It is thixotropic and won't flow easily without agitation, so can only be extracted in a conventional extractor after being agitated.
-It is usually pressed.
+It is thixotropic (jelly like) and won't flow easily without agitation, which can be done by the use of a "heather honey loosener", then extracted in a conventional extractor, otherwise it is usually pressed in the traditional heather honey press.
 When beekeepers speak or write of "heather honey" they generally mean ling heather.

 Unfortunately I have no experience of working bees for heather, something I have always envied the lucky ones for.
 I think that heather honey has a superb flavour and, being a mead maker, I have always wanted to make heather honey mead.

-If anyone can add to this subject or write a short article that will help others I would welcome it.
+If anyone can add to this subject or write a short article, especially about heather honey production where there is no moving of bees I would welcome it.
 If anyone has the odd jar of heather honey, I can find somewhere to put it!